shmuhammadd/Introduction_to_machine_learning_with_Pyhon/README.md

 with the ``mglearn`` library of helper functions to create figures and datasets.

-For the curious ones, the cover depicts a [hellbender](https://en.wikipedia.org/wiki/Hellbender).

 All datasets are included in the repository, with the exception of the aclImdb dataset, which you can download from the page of [Andrew Maas](http://ai.stanford.edu/~amaas/data/sentiment/).
 See the book for details.